Samphran Elephant Ground & Zoo: Crocodile wrestling

 The zoo open is daily from 08.30 A.M. – 05.30 P.M.

 Visitors can ride the elephants and visit tropical gardens and waterfalls around the zoo.
-They can visit orchid nursery and the crocodile’s nursery.
-Located at the zoo is the ‘Erawan Restaurant’ which provides international cuisine and offers food for visitors if they are hungry throughout the day.
+They can also visit the orchid nursery and the crocodile nursery.
+Located at the zoo is the ‘Erawan Restaurant’ which provides international cuisine and offers food and drinks for visitors if they are hungry throughout the day.